 Regional Planning Team

 Under the guidance of the Massachusetts Workforce Skills Cabinet (WSC) Secretariats, the following individuals convened as the Cape and Islands Regional Planning Team.
-The team was comprised of representatives from local businesses (3), higher education (2), K-12 education (4), economic development agencies (6), Cape and Islands Workforce Development Board members (5).
+The team was comprised of representatives from local businesses (3), higher education (2), K-12 education (3), economic development agencies (6), Cape and Islands Workforce Board members (8).

 |Chris Richards||Cape Cod Five Cents Savings Bank|